What Is Alternative Health? A Modern Guide for Colorado's Wellness Seekers

 Why Coloradans Are Turning Toward Alternative Wellness

-Perhaps it is the altitude — the way the air is thinner here, more transparent, harder to ignore.
-Perhaps it is the mountains, which have a way of making certain priorities feel very small and others feel essential.
-Perhaps it is the particular kind of person who tends to find their way to Colorado: someone who chose to be here, who came looking for something that couldn't be found in the flatter, more crowded places left behind.
+There is something about Colorado that opens people up.
+Perhaps it's the altitude, the thinner air, harder to ignore.
+Perhaps it's the mountains, which make certain priorities feel small and others essential.
+Perhaps it's the kind of person who finds their way here: someone who chose to be here, looking for something the flatter, more crowded places couldn't offer.

-The answers people are finding increasingly include:
+The answers increasingly include:

 · · ·

-Reiki and Energy Work as Part of Alternative Wellness
+Reiki and Energy Work

 · · ·

-How to Choose a Safe, Ethical Alternative Wellness Practitioner in Colorado
+Choosing a Safe, Ethical Practitioner in Colorado

 · · ·